Ianstocking/ianstocking/README.md

 # Ian Stocking

 Welcome to my GitHub portfolio.
-You can learn more about me or connect with me professionally on LinkedIn:
+You can read more about me here or connect with me professionally on LinkedIn:

  [https://www.linkedin.com/in/ian-stocking](https://www.linkedin.com/in/ian-stocking)